DimitarPetrov77/Machine-Learning-and-Deep-Learning-Projects/Online_travel_agency/README.md

 I split the data into 80% train and 20% test sets and normalized the features.
 I used Logistic regression and CatBoost to predict the "booked" variable.
 I tuned the CatBoost hyperparameters with grid search.
 The best ones are: {'depth': 6, 'l2_leaf_reg': 1, 'learning_rate': 0.1}.

 The CatBoost model has high precision, recall, f1-score and accuracy for both classes.
 It can correctly predict 99.39% of the test instances.
-The model works well on this data set.
+The model works well on this dataset.